pdt1806/DisLife/README.md

 ### 2. Access the app

-As of today, this app can be used via [the web](https://dislife.bennynguyen.dev).
-If you are tech-savvy, you are welcome to clone this repo, build the .apk or even .ipa and install it on your phone.
+As of today, you've had the option to use this app via the web by visiting [this link](https://dislife.bennynguyen.dev) or by downloading the .apk file from the latest release.
+If you're tech-savvy, you can also clone the repository, build the app, and install it on your phone.

 ### 3. Connect to the back-end